Enzo-a-person/pythonStuff/README.md

 # pythonStuff
-some python projects i have made you can do whatever you want with these files i dont care lol. have fun
+Some python projects I have made.
+You can do whatever you want with these files I dont care lol. have fun